IMQS/uberlog/README.md

 queue is full, which only happens when the writer cannot keep up with the amount of log messages.
 Under such circumstances, you generally have worse problems (ie unsustainable system load).

+By using a multi-process architecture, the number of syscalls issued by uberlog is extremely low.
+This is of particular relevance on a CPU/OS with Meltdown mitigations, particularly Kernel Page Table Isolation.

 ## Robust
 A child process is spawned, which takes care of writing the log messages to a file.